Tom Thomson: Early years

-Thomas John "Tom" Thomson was born on August 5, 1877, in Claremont, Ontario (and lived briefly on the farm belonging to his grandfather Thomas “Tam” Thomson on 8th Concession after immigrating from Aberdeenshire, Scotland), the sixth of John and Margaret Thomson's ten children.
-He was raised in Leith (on Concession A), Ontario, near Owen Sound, in the municipality of Meaford.
+Thomas John "Tom" Thomson was born on August 5, 1877, in Claremont, Ontario, the sixth of John and Margaret Thomson's ten children.
+He was raised in Leith, Ontario, near Owen Sound, in the municipality of Meaford.
 Thomson and his siblings enjoyed both drawing and painting, although he did not immediately display any major talents.
 He was eventually taken out of school for a year because of ill health, including a respiratory problem variously described as "weak lungs" or "inflammatory rheumatism".
 This gave him free time to explore the woods near his home and develop an appreciation of nature.

 The family were unsuccessful as farmers; both Thomson and his father often abandoned their chores to go hiking, hunting and fishing.
 Thomson regularly went on walks in Toronto with Dr. William Brodie (1831–1909), his grandmother's first cousin.
 Brodie was a well-known entomologist, ornithologist and botanist, and Thomson's sister Margaret later recounted that they collected specimens on long walks together.

 Thomson was also enthusiastic about sports, once breaking his toe while playing football.
 He was an excellent swimmer and fisherman, inheriting his passion for the latter from his grandfather and father.
 Like most of those in his community, he regularly attended church.
 Some stories say that he sketched in the hymn books during services and entertained his sisters with caricatures of their neighbours.
 His sisters later said that they had fun "guessing who they were", indicating that he was not necessarily adept at capturing people's likeness.